-Login and Registration form in Python using Tkinter Overview
+Login and Registration Form in Python using Tkinter Overview

 - Tkinter allows creating GUI-based applications and is rich with helpful widgets.

-- For the database, we have used SQLite3 which comes pre-installed with python.
+- For the database, we have used SQLite3, which comes pre-installed with Python.
 It is a lighter version of SQL and can hold 281 terabytes of data.

-- Exception handlers are used to avoid breaking the program also you will see the error using a message box.
+- Exception handlers are used to avoid breaking the program.
+Also, you will see the error using a message box.

 - Names of all the countries in the ‘North America‘ continent are displayed in the dropdown.
-If you want to add more countries, simply replace countries.txt with your text file but make sure to change the name in the code at line 129.
-An easier way would be to edit the data of inside countries.txt.
+If you want to add more countries, simply replace countries.txt with your text file, but make sure to change the name in the code at line 129.
+An easier way would be to edit the data inside countries.txt.

-Widget Name | Widget Overview |
+| Widget Name | Widget Overview |

-Python Tkinter Frame | We have used two frames with the name left frame & right frame. they position the logging and registration page.
+| Python Tkinter Frame | We have used two frames with the names left frame & right frame.
+They position the logging and registration page.
 The geometry manager used to position frames is Place. |

-Tkinter Label | The Label widget is used to display text on the application screen.
-All the text on the screen like ‘Enter Email’, ‘Enter Name’, etc are added using the Label widget. |
+| Tkinter Label | The Label widget is used to display text on the application screen.
+All the text on the screen, like ‘Enter Email’, ‘Enter Name’, etc, are added using the Label widget. |

-Entry widgets | Entry boxes provide white space to the user and the user can type the details inside it.
+| Entry widgets | Entry boxes provide white space to the user, and the user can type the details inside them.
 It is one of the most important widgets used in any application. |

-Python Tkinter Radiobutton | Radiobutton widget is used to provide a single choice to the users.
-In the application. the user can choose only one gender at a time. |
+| Python Tkinter Radiobutton | Radiobutton widget is used to provide a single choice to the users.
+In the application.
+The user can choose only one gender at a time. |

-OptionMenu | OptionMenu is used to display the dropdown.
+| OptionMenu | OptionMenu is used to display the dropdown.
 It is used to display the list of countries in the application.
 Learn more about OptionMenu. |

-Button | Buttons are used to perform an action when clicked.
-In this application, we have used two buttons with the names as Login and Register. |
+| Button | Buttons are used to act when clicked.
+In this application, we have used two buttons with the names Login and Register. |

 Python Tkinter Registration Form

-In this section, we will talk about the registration form in python using tkinter.
+In this section, we will talk about the registration form in Python using tkinter.
 We will be discussing widgets and the purpose of using them at that point.
 The code shared here is only for the interface of the registration page.
 Complete application code is shared at the bottom of the page.

 Frame Widget